RADI-model/Radi.jl/README.md

   * v0.2: [doi.org/10.5281/zenodo.4680229](doi.org/10.5281/zenodo.4680229).

+The rest of the citation remains the same.

 There is also a manuscript in preparation that will describe RADI in detail.
 Please check back here later for details.